-COLUMN I DUE DATE COLUMN II TYPE OF REPORT (WHO FILES) COLUMN III BEGINNING DATE OF PERIOD COVERED COLUMN IV ENDING DATE OF PERIOD COVERED Tuesday, January 17, 2023 Deadline is extended because of weekend and holiday.
-January semiannual [FORM C/OH] (all local candidates and officeholders, except for officeholders who do not have a campaign treasurer appointment on file and who do not exceed \$940 in contributions or expenditures for the reporting period) [FORM GPAC] (all GPACs) [FORM SPAC] (all SPACs) July 1, 2022, or the date of campaign treasurer appointment, or the day after the date the last report ended.
-December 31, 2022 Tuesday, January 17, 2023 Deadline is extended because of weekend and holiday.
-Annual report of unexpended contributions [FORM C/OH-UC] (former candidates and former officeholders who have filed a final report and who retained unexpended contributions or assets purchased with contributions) January 1, 2022, or the day after the date the final report was filed.
-December 31, 2022
+COLUMN I DUE DATE COLUMN II TYPE OF REPORT (WHO FILES) COLUMN III BEGINNING DATE OF PERIOD COVERED COLUMN IV ENDING DATE OF PERIOD COVERED Tuesday, January 16, 2024 Deadline is extended because of holiday.
+January semiannual [FORM C/OH] (all local candidates and officeholders, except for officeholders who do not have a campaign treasurer appointment on file and who do not exceed \$1,010 in contributions or expenditures for the reporting period) [FORM GPAC] (all GPACs) [FORM SPAC] (all SPACs) the date of campaign treasurer appointment, or the day after the date the last report ended.
+December 31, 2023 Tuesday, January 16, 2024 Deadline is extended because of holiday.
+Annual report of unexpended contributions [FORM C/OH-UC] (former candidates and former officeholders who have filed a final report and who retained unexpended contributions or assets purchased with contributions) January 1, 2023, or the day after the date the final report was filed.
+December 31, 2023

-REPORTS DUE BEFORE THE MAY 6, 2023, UNIFORM ELECTION
+REPORTS DUE BEFORE THE MAY 4, 2024, UNIFORM ELECTION

-Thursday, April 6, 2023 30th day before the May 6, 2023, uniform election January 1, 2023, or the date of campaign treasurer March 27, 2023 NOTE: This report must be received by the appropriate filing authority no later than April 6, 2023.
-[FORM C/OH] (all local candidates who have an opponent on the ballot in the May 6 election and who do not file on the modified reporting schedule) appointment, or the day after the date the last report ended.
-[FORM GPAC] (all GPACs that are involved with the May 6 election) [FORM SPAC] (all SPACs that do not file on the modified reporting schedule and that supported or opposed an opposed candidate or a measure in the May 6 election)
+Thursday, 30th day before the May 4, 2024, January 1, 2024, or March 25, 2024 April 4, 2024 uniform election , NOTE: This report must be received by the appropriate filing authority no later than April 4, 2024.
+[FORM C/OH] (all local candidates who have an opponent on the ballot in the May 4 election and who do not file on the modified reporting schedule) the date of campaign treasurer appointment, or the day after the date the last report ended.
+[FORM GPAC] (all GPACs that are involved in the May 4 election) [FORM SPAC] (all SPACs that do not file on the modified reporting schedule and that supported or opposed an opposed candidate or a measure in the May 4 election)

-NOTE: A political committee must file pre-election reports if the committee is involved with the election during each pre-election reporting period.
+NOTE: A political committee must file pre-election reports if the committee is involved in the election during each pre-election reporting period.
 A political committee must file an 8-day pre-election report if the committee filed a 30-day pre-election report, even if there is no activity to report during the 8-day reporting period.
 The campaign treasurer of a political committee may be required to file 30-day and 8-day pre-election reports in connection with elections not listed on this schedule.